Pictured Rocks National Lakeshore: Access and accessibility

 Munising, on the western end of the lakeshore, is accessed by M-28 and M-94.
 Grand Marais, on the eastern end, is reached by M-77.

+Vehicular access to much of the park is seasonal.
+Only the road to the visitor's center is plowed.
+All other park roads are closed from December to March, and County Road H-28 is only partially plowed.
+Snowmobiles are permitted into the interior of the park year round.

 Paved highways penetrate the Lakeshore from both ends, connected by County Road H-58.
 Roads come close to the shoreline only near Miners Castle, 12 Mile Beach, and the Grand Sable Dunes.
 The rest of the shoreline is seen from land only by hiking.
 A 42-mile (67-km) section of the North Country Trail spans the lakeshore.
 A permit is needed for backcountry camping, which is allowed along many miles of the National Lakeshore.
 This means that dispersed camping is not allowed in the park.

 Many boat companies offer daily trips along the lakeshore from Memorial Day weekend through the fall season.
 Sea kayaking is another popular way to explore the park.
 While this may be the best way to see the natural formations, it is a strenuous trip in cold, dangerous water, not to be undertaken lightly or without proper equipment.
 Guides are available.
 The most efficient port of entry for kayaks is from Miner's Beach or the harbor at Munising.
 In addition, pontoons can be cheaply rented locally.

 Winter sports activities include cross-country skiing, snowshoeing, snowmobiling, ice climbing, and ice fishing.

 The administrators of Pictured Rocks have worked to make much of its rugged environment wheelchair accessible.
 Features include: